-Claires Court also use Unifrog to support pupils with the careers choices.
+Claires Court also uses Unifrog to support pupils with their careers choices.
 Unifrog is a one-stop-shop where pupils can easily explore their interests, then find and successfully apply for their next best step after school.

-AUTUMN TERM 2023 Being Me In My World How do I fit into the world I live in?
+AUTUMN TERM 2025 Being Me In My World How do I fit into the world I live in?
 Celebrating Difference Do we need to feel 'the same as' to belong?
-LENT TERM 2024 Dreams and Goals What are my skills and interests?
+LENT TERM 2026 Dreams and Goals What are my skills and interests?
 What would my dream job be?
 Healthy Me To what extent am I responsible for my mental and physical health?
-SUMMER TERM 2024 Relationships • What can make a healthy relationship healthy or unhealthy?
-Changing Me • How do I feel about becoming an adult?
+SUMMER TERM Relationships What can make a healthy relationship healthy or